 Lewisham Youth Offending Service is pioneering a different approach to offending and family related underlying problems.
-They talk to us about the Functional Family Therapy (FFT) programme that helps many families with young people who have offended take a therapeutic approach towards reducing the risk of re-offending and improving family relationship.
+They spoke to us about the Functional Family Therapy (FFT) programme that helps many families with young people who have offended by taking a therapeutic approach towards reducing the risk of re-offending and improving family relationships.

 The Origins of Functional Family Therapy (FFT)